BlueHades74/FireEscape/README.md

 ### Additional Notes

-* A robust `.gitignore` file tailored for Unity is essential for this workflow to keep the repository clean.
 * Refer to the official [Unity User Manual](https://docs.unity3d.com/Manual/index.html) and [Scripting Reference](https://docs.unity3d.com/ScriptReference/index.html).
 * Consult C# documentation for language features.
 * These standards may evolve; always refer to the latest version of this document in the `main` branch.